What Computer Parts do you need to build a PC, you ask? Does this mean you want to build your own PC? That is absolutely splendid! 🙂

 Anything that draws power also produces heat and the CPU produces lots of heat.

 This means it has to be cooled to be able to operate flawlessly.
 What do we need for cooling a CPU?
 A CPU-Cooler! 🙂

 Make sure you have a CPU-Cooler that is compatible with your CPU and Socket.
 It is the same as with Mainboard Socket and CPU Socket.
 The Cooler has to fit the CPU and Socket.

 Example: Are you planning on buying an LGA 1151 v2 CPU like the Intel i9 9900K?
 You need an LGA 1151 v2 Mainboard and an LGA 1151 v2 CPU-Cooler too.
 Easy as that!

 There are two mainstream CPU-Cooler types.
 One is the Air-Cooled Tower Cooler and the other is an AIO Closed Waterloop CPU Cooler.

-The latter cools better but might be noisier and needs more room in your PC-Case, as it is attached to the side walls of the case, connected to the CPU with some Water Pipes.
+The AIO Closed Waterloop Cooler cools overclocked CPUs & CPUs that run hot for long periods of time better but can be noisier (usually has more fans and the added pump noise) and needs more room in your PC-Case, as it is attached to the side walls of the case, connected to the CPU with some Water Pipes.

-The former (air-cooled tower CPU cooler) usually does not cool quite as well but is nice and quiet and needs less room in the case.
-It is just placed on top of the CPU where it sits and goes about its cooling-work.
+The air-cooled tower CPU cooler (See Image above) is great at cooling short performance bursts, is nice and quiet and needs less room in the case.
+It is simply placed on top of the CPU where it sits and goes about its cooling-work.